sash-ua/genetic-drift-a4-ngrx-last/README.md

 Angular 4 web-application visualizing Genetic drift in depend of the population's size, increasing or natural population decreasing and some probability processes.

-Not bundled code is in source-code directory.
-For bundling used Rollup.

 Responsive: Yes.

 Used:  Angular4 + NGRX + TypeScript, Angular material, Rollup, D3, HammerJS, SCSS, Gulp, HTML5, CSS3.